#1 Sally Waterman: In The Cage

 Waterman’s ‘Fortune-telling-Re-telling’ (2007) video is on display in the Turner Contemporary exhibition and other works from ‘Sermon’ are featured in At The Violet Hour at the Nayland Rock Hotel.

-Sally’s work is also on display at the Turner Contemporary
+Sally’s work was also on display at the Turner Contemporary:

-Vol. I from Sermon can be viewed at the Nayland Rock
+Vol. I from Sermon was included at the Nayland Rock http://www.chiarawilliams.com/at-the-violet-hour.html

 Friday 2nd February